My Blog List

 From what I’ve seen so far, I can tell that foreigners are an important source of income for the country.
 We actually had to pay a small tax to spend the night in the city.
 Not that I’m complaining.
 Furthermore, the moment I stepped out of the airport, I saw a giant billboard advertising land and properties for sale to foreigners.
 I also know about many Israelis who received Portuguese passports after they proved to the government that their ancestors had lived in Portugal, and now they buy real estate like there’s no tomorrow and settle all over the country.
 I can’t even dream of getting a Portuguese passport based on my ancestry because the last name I was endowed with at birth couldn't have been anything but Polish.

 The tour comes to a blissful end in front of our temporary residence.
 We thank our driver and make the ascent to the fourth floor, where we can relax before we commence with the evening entertainment program.
-Eat something, make a cup of tea, freshen up the lipstick.
+Eat something, have a cup of tea, and freshen up the lipstick.

 No comments: